 Why can’t we do things because… we enjoy it?

-Don’t get me wrong, I’m not against getting compensated for putting out great work that helps people, but I think that should be the by-product of making something we’re proud of.
-And when you stay light, you’ll probably put out better work anyway.
+Don’t get me wrong.
+I’m not against compensation for putting out great work that helps people, but I think that should be the by-product of making something we’re proud of.
+And when we stay light, we’ll probably put out better work anyway.

 Then, some life event happens that forces them to relax ⏤ a weekend with friends, mini-vacation, etc. They take their focus away from this goal they’ve been doing everything to achieve, only to reach it once they pointed their attention elsewhere.
 Physiologically, their body released the water they were holding onto from being in a constant state of stress.

-Basically, they cared too much.
-They were hyper-focused on weight loss instead of nourishing their body for health.
+But in laymen’s terms, they cared too much.
+They were hyper-focused on weight loss instead of nourishing their body.
 Result-oriented instead of process-oriented.

 This may seem like a stretch, but in my opinion, they lost their inner child.
 They didn’t stay light.